RicardoAzuul/RicardoAzuul.github.io/README.md

 ### The 5 Planes of UX Design

+We use Jesse James Garret's 5 planes of UX design to design the site.
+We start off at the Strategy Plane, as below.

 #### The Strategy Plane

 For the owners of the Roleplay Cafe, the site needs to achieve the following: